freder202/freder202.github.io/README.md

     </tr>
 </table>

 ### First PCB experiences 2021 and earlier

-Those are some pictures of old PCBS I made and some I found the disassembly of electronic products
+Those are some pictures of old PCBs I made and some I found during the disassembly of electronic products

 <table>
     <tr>
         <td><img src="./images/first_pcbs/temp.jpg"  alt="temperature" /></td>